tahasama/storyat/README.md

 # storyat

-### React Native, Expo, redux toolkit and Firebase (Storage, authentification and FireStore).
+### A mobile App for sharing, commenting and reacting to posts

-A mobile App for sharing, commenting and reacting to posts
+Made with React Native, Expo, redux toolkit and Firebase (Storage, authentification and FireStore).

   - Splash screen with animation going up
   - then